KelseyRMonson/Umbrella-Academy/Command-Line/command_line_cheat_sheet.md

 - `-n`: If you want to parallelize your job, you can request more cores.
 This would be unusual, however, as most jobs requiring parallelization will be complex and should be written in a script.
 - `-R "rusage[mem=xxxxx]"`: Depending on the size of your task, you will request different amounts of memory.
 It's always better to start small and scale up your requests.
 Remember that LSF memory requests are in megabytes (MB).
 If you want to request 10 gigabytes (GB), for example, multiply by 1,000.
 - `-W`: Depending on how long your task will take, you can request different amounts of wall time.
 As with memory, start small and scale up as needed.
 You can request in minutes (`MM`) or hours (`HH:MM`).

+>💡**Tip:** While you want to be respectful of the other HPC users and not request excessive amounts of computing resources, the number one place to try to troubleshoot a failing job, especially if the error message is non-specific, is to try throwing more memory at it.

 ### Monitor your Jobs: `bjobs`
 You can view the status of your jobs using `bjobs`.